boat Stands Powerboat jack stands & Trailer jack boat Stands

 the vessel that offers hard, stable ground to prevent the sinking of keel

 blocking and stand.
-Stands should be placed outboard on the hull for stability.
+Jack Stands should be placed outboard on the hull for stability.

 The stand tops should have minimum thread exposed with the threaded rod